 Journal article

-Efficacy of amisulpride in treating primary negative symptoms in first-episode psychosis: a pilot study
+Efficacy of amisulpride in treating primary negative symptoms in first-episode psychosis: A pilot study

 Abstract

-OBJECTIVE: Negative symptoms are debilitating and associated with poor role functioning and reduced quality of life.
+Objective: Negative symptoms are debilitating and associated with poor role functioning and reduced quality of life.
 There is a paucity of research on antipsychotic efficacy against the primary negative symptoms, particularly in first-episode psychosis (FEP).
 We undertook a prospective, open-label pilot trial to investigate the use of amisulpride in the treatment of young people with FEP characterised by primary negative symptoms.
-METHOD: Twelve male and two female first-episode patients with primary negative symptoms (aged 16-26) were commenced on low-dose amisulpride (mean 250 mg/day) and followed-up over a 6-month period.
+Method: Twelve male and two female first-episode patients with primary negative symptoms (aged 16-26) were commenced on low-dose amisulpride (mean 250 mg/day) and followed-up over a 6-month period.
 Primary outcome measures were the Scale for the Assessment of Negat..

 View full abstract